samscam/clocklet/README.md

 The important thing to note is that the baud rate of the serial connection is `115200`.

-The Clocklet serial port on Mac and Linux will generally be available as `/dev/cu.SLAB_USBtoUART` - you can do an `ls /dev/cu.*` before and after plugging it in to eliminate possibilities.
+The Clocklet serial port on Mac and Linux will be available as something like `/dev/cu.SLAB_USBtoUART` - you can do an `ls /dev/cu.*` before and after plugging it in to eliminate possibilities.

 Then open it up in your tool of choice:
 `screen /dev/cu.SLAB_USBtoUART 115200`